 When converting a van yourself, you can install your campervan electrical system to support your needs.

-Before you view the prospective camper, make sure you know how much electricity your lifestyle demands and compare this to the advertised spec.
+Before you view the prospective camper van, make sure you know how much electricity your lifestyle demands and compare this to the advertised spec.

-If it falls short, is the system scaleable?
+If it falls short, is the system scalable?
 Can you add more capacity?

 Does the roof have space for additional solar panels or anywhere to put additional batteries?

-When you view the camper, check the health of the electrical system.
+When you view the camper vans, check the health of the electrical system.
 Someone with the necessary skills needs to undertake the health check if possible.